The Post (film): Plot

-In 1966, U.S. State Department analyst Daniel Ellsberg is sent to Vietnam, where he embeds with American soldiers and documents the on-the-ground reality of the Vietnam War.
-He soon realizes that the war is hopeless, and, when he returns to the U.S. to deliver his report, Secretary of Defense Robert McNamara agrees.
-However, Ellsberg is left disillusioned when McNamara continues to publicly justify further deployments of American troops.
+In 1966, U.S. State Department analyst Daniel Ellsberg is embedded with American soldiers in Vietnam.
+He documents the conflict's on-the-ground reality and soon realizes the Vietnam War is unwinnable.
+Upon returning to the U.S., Ellsberg delivers his report to Secretary of Defense Robert McNamara, who agrees.
+However, Ellsberg is left disillusioned when McNamara publicly continues justifying deploying more American troops.

 After his mission ends, Ellsberg works for the RAND Corporation, a think-tank with access to classified information.
 Over the following years he secretly copies thousands of classified pages documenting long-term U.S. interference in Vietnam, dating back to the Truman administration; once he finishes copying the full collection, he leaks it to journalist Neil Sheehan at The New York Times.

 In 1971, Katharine Graham has been the owner and publisher of provincial newspaper The Washington Post for eight years since the suicide of her husband Phil Graham, the former publisher, and the death of her father Eugene Meyer, the former owner.
-Although she lacks journalistic and business experience, she hopes to take the company public and secure investment for higher-quality news of national importance.
-She personally appoints the bullish Ben Bradlee as the Post's executive editor as he agrees with her vision, but her male-dominated board still view her as a housewife in over her head.
-She is also still a prominent D.C. socialite, and Bradlee has to repeatedly assert his editorial independence whenever the paper runs a story critical of her friends.
+Though lacking journalistic and business experience, Graham hopes to take the company public and secure investment for higher-quality national news.
+She appoints the bullish Ben Bradlee as the Post's executive editor.
+He aligns with her vision, but her male-dominated board view her as a widowed woman in over her head.
+Graham is also a prominent D.C. socialite, and Bradlee has to repeatedly assert his editorial independence whenever the paper runs a story critical of her friends.

-McNamara, one of these friends, tells Graham that an "unflattering" story about him will be published in The New York Times—the first of Sheehan's scoops from Ellsberg's documents.
-As the Post's editors discuss how they might pursue the story further, an anonymous woman leaves one hundred pages of the leaked documents on a reporter's desk.
-Bradlee is delighted at the chance to get ahead of the Times on a major story in the Post's own backyard, but a federal district court issues its injunction against the Times.
+McNamara, one of these friends, tells Graham that an "unflattering" story about him is being published the next day in The New York Times—the first of Sheehan's scoops from Ellsberg's documents.
+As the Post's editors discuss how they might further pursue the story, an anonymous woman leaves one hundred pages of the leaked documents on a reporter's desk.
+Bradlee sees it as a chance get ahead of the Times on a major story in the Post's own backyard, but a federal district court issues its injunction against the Times.
 Graham—concerned about both the Post's liability and her own social standing—orders Bradlee to respect the injunction.